jrmiddle/pisynth/README.md

 # Pi Synth

 Raspberry Pi synth based on the Adafruit CAP1188 8-pad capacitive touch sensor, and other things.

-Nowhere near complete.
+## Status

+This is first and foremost a playground/hobby-horse, and as such will likely never be complete.
+As components resolve and stabilize, they'll be split out into separate repos as necessary.

+Ergo, at the moment this is probably mostly useful as an example and resource roundup.

+## License

+BSD.

 ## References and Inspiration